 The company has received several awards for its safety features, including the Top Safety Pick+ award from the Insurance Institute for Highway Safety, one of the highest safety ratings an automobile company can receive.

-Moreover, Mitsubishi has patterned with several other car brands over the years, including Volvo, Chrysler, and The PSA Group, to develop improved electric and hybrid vehicles.
+Moreover, Mitsubishi has partnered with several other car brands over the years, including Volvo, Chrysler, and the PSA Group, to develop improved electric and hybrid vehicles.

 Did you know?